lumail/lumail/CONTRIBUTING.md

-# About Lumail2
+# About Lumail

-Lumail2 is a console-based modal mail client, primarily maintained and developed by Steve Kemp.
+Lumail is a console-based modal mail client, primarily maintained and developed by Steve Kemp.

 Further documentation is available in the [README](README.md) file, as well